equivalent/equivalent.github.io/_posts/til/2020-05-04-remove-element-from-ruby-array-issue.md

 ## WTF?
 Why ?!

-There is a good reason why this exist and that is **Performance**.
+There is a good reason why this exist and that reason is **Performance**.

 ![](https://meme.eq8.eu/feature.jpg)

 > I'll try to explain this best to my knowledge but as I've lerned about this like 10 years ago.
 So my explanation may not be 100% accurate.

+Ruby is not the fastest language so in some places core developers used pragmatic solution to gain performance.

 If I remmember correctly Ruby delegates Array calculations to underlying `C` lang lib.
-This is so that Array logic is faster.
+This is so that Array logic will be faster compared to if it was written in pure Ruby.

+> Same approach take several gems.
+Take gem [MiniMagic](https://github.com/minimagick/minimagick) for image manipulation.
+It's using [ImageMagic](https://imagemagick.org/index.php) C lib for heavy lifting.

 So think  about it this way.
 When Ruby creates new array (`Array.new` or `[]`) it's really